perkowitz/issho/doc/hachi/hachi.md

   }
 ```

-Here's a similar configuration for a Raspberry Pi.For whatever reason, the Launchpad's
+Here's a similar configuration for a Raspberry Pi.
+For whatever reason, the Launchpad's
 MIDI ports appear with different names on the Pi.

 ```